jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 The sides of the Cell are still vertical lines or horizontal lines.

 Here is an  example of horizontal shear, greatly  exaggerated.
-You can notice that the vertical sides of the Cells are vertical, even if each Cell is not aligned with the Cell above and the Cell below.
+You can notice that the vertical sides of the Cells are vertical, even for Cells not aligned with the Cell above and the Cell below.

 ![Exaggerated example of horizontal shear](ex-cisaillement-horizontal.png)